sychen52/nest-camera-site/README.md

 `uuid` is the camera uuid you would like to capture.
 Similar to the instruction linked above, expect that you need to `Filter` for `get_image`.
 The string after `uuid=` and before `&` is your camera uuid.

-These four items needs to be put into config.json
+These four items needs to be included into config.json.
+An example of config.json can be find as _config.json.

 ## Acknowledgement
 Thanks to Humpheh/nest-observe for googe authentication, and dend/foggycam for the idea.